Lil Wayne & Chris Brown Drug Investigation: Breezy Denies Involvement, Calls Rumors ‘Bull****’

 Similarly, Garcia’s phone records also indicate that he exchanged texts with an “underling” with instructions to deliver marijuana to Lil Wayne, telling his associate, “I’ll shoot u some trees.
 It’s for Wayne.”

-The site also notes that a federal agent testified that Garcia revealed to police that he sold “a lot of narcotics” to Lil Wayne, from which Garcia allegedly used the money to purchase expensive vehicles, sneakers, and guns that he frequently showed off on social media.
+The site also noted that a federal agent testified that Garcia revealed to police that he sold “a lot of narcotics” to Lil Wayne, from which Garcia allegedly used the money to purchase expensive vehicles, sneakers, and guns that he frequently showed off on social media.

 According to reports, Garcia’s attorneys are trying to claim that their client’s decision to boast about his lifestyle on social media is nothing more than an attempt to build a social media following and to not promote his role as a “promethazine kingpin,” Hip Hop DX reports.
 The site further notes that Garcia’s attorneys believe they are making Garcia a “scapegoat” in the ongoing investigation as police are hoping to implicate Brown and Lil Wayne in connection to the drug cartel.